 Female condom is a device that prevents pregnancy and sexually transmitted diseases that can happen during intercourse.
 This device is gaining importance as it allows women to take control of their health and keep themselves safe.
-They no longer have to be dependent on their male partner to take responsibility of preventing infections, diseases and pregnancies.
+They no longer have to be dependent on their male partner to take responsibility for preventing infections, diseases and pregnancies

 Female condoms do not stay in place unless they have a good insertion feature.
 Some female condoms have a medical grade sponge in the upper end of the condom, some have an air bubble, some have a stick for insertion and some have a dissolving ring.
 These features help to place the condom correctly and keep it in place during its usage.

-In female condoms, both water based and oil based lubrications are used.
-Depending on the kind of lubricant, tests are conducted according to ISO 25841
+In female condoms, both water based and oil based lubrication are used.
+Depending on the kind of lubricant, tests are conducted according to ISO 25841.

-Female condoms must provide effective barrier so as to prevent any kind of leakage of discharge.
-For that viral penetration studies are conducted where female condoms are subjected to a medium containing a virus.
-Only when to medium is not able to percolate through it, the condom is deemed fit for use.
+Female condoms must provide effective barrier so as to prevent any kind of leakage or discharge.
+For that viral penetration studies are conducted where female condoms are subjected to a medium containing virus.
+Only when medium is not able to percolate through it, the condom is considered fit for use.

-Biocompatibility test determines the compatibility of the condoms with male and female genital organs.
-The condoms must not cause any allergy or hormonal changes in the persons using the product.
+Bio-compatibility test determines the compatibility of condoms with male and female genital organs.
+The condoms must not cause any allergy or hormonal changes in the person using the product.

-Like male condoms female condoms too, should be able to sustain pressure and volume.
-Not just that, it must be able sustain weight and volume when there is friction in the surrounding.
+Like male condoms, female condoms too should be able to sustain pressure and volume.
+Not just that, it must be able to sustain weight and volume when there is friction in the surrounding.

-Stability and shelf life of female condoms are tested to ensure that condoms are fit for use for the entire time span between date of manufacturing and date of expiry.
+Stability and shelf life of female condoms are tested to ensure that condoms are fit for use for the entire time span between the date of manufacturing and the date of expiry.

-There should not be any visible defects in the condoms like holes and breakages that could render it useless.
+There should not be any visible defects in the condoms like holes and breakages that could render it to be useless.

 Testing female condoms on these parameters according to ISO 25841 can ensure that the product is safe for use.
 Female condoms adhering to ISO norms are 95 percent effective